| Home / photography info / technical details |

 In the past, when possible, I would just use a scan of a nearly-identical 35mm to show the image to potential customers.
 Once a large print is ordered, or an image is licensed for mural reproduction, I would then order a drum scan from the lab, usually to 200MB or 300MB.
 As this workflow had several drawbacks, at the beginning of 2007, I had more than 1,300 5x7 transparencies professionally scaned to 300MB on Heidelberg drum scanners.
 If done in the US, such a job would have costed more than $100,000, but I was able to find a very competent lab overseas that charged me only a fraction of that amount.

-I run my data hard drives in independent enclosures, for maximum security and flexibility, as well as minimal cost.
+I run my external hard drives in independent enclosures, for maximum security and flexibility, as well as minimal cost.
 The AMS Venus enclosures are well-made, make it easy to swap drives, and have good heat dissipation with a large and silent fan.
 I get them with the dual USB/eSATA interface for maximum compatibility or maximum speed transfer.

 Technically, the Epson produces prints that are slightly sharper than the Lightjet.
 This is because the inks lie on the surface of the paper rather in the paper, where they are subject to some diffusion.
 The color gammut is also wider, making it possible to reproduce more accurately saturated colors such as the orange of California Poppies that always came a bit muted on Lightjet prints.